 Makati City, Philippines

 Did I mention that there is no need to schedule an appointment?
-And there is no need for your personal appearance, you can ask someone to apply for you.
+And there is no need for your appearance; you can ask someone to apply for you.
 And there is no need to leave your passport, not unless they are satisfied with your requirements and ask you to leave it for visa issuance on the spot.

 ON THE DAY OF THE APPLICATION

 I went to the embassy at around 08:00, and they allowed me to enter only at 09:00.
-There were several people at the embassy, some like me were applying for the visa, some for visa release, while some were there for legal stuff.
+There were several people at the embassy.
+Some like me were applying for the visa, some for visa release, while some were there for legal stuff.

 When it was time to submit my requirements, the consul just checked it one by one.
 She just told me to sit down and wait for the next instruction.
 There were applications that she declined due to the following reasons: